dccuchile/rivertext/README.md

-IWEF: The Incremental Word Embedding Framework (This work is still in development)
+RiverText (This work is still in development)
 ===================================================================================

 Incremental Word Embedding Framework (IWEF) is an open-source library for modeling and